LGBTQ rights in Samoa: National Human Rights Institution

 The National Human Rights Institution (NHRI) of Samoa was officially launched on International Human Rights Day, 10 September 2013, after the Samoan Parliament passed the Ombudsman (Komesina O Sulufaiga) Act 2013.
 The NHRI operates out of the Office of the Ombudsman and helps monitor, advise and report human rights issues, as well as raise awareness of individual rights and responsibilities amongst the population to promote good governance and prevent human right violations in Samoa.

 The establishment of the NHRI was met with worldwide approval as the Pacific Islands Forum Secretariat applauded the Government of Samoa for promoting public awareness of human rights and efforts to combat all forms of discrimination through proper reporting of alleged violations and better education.
 The UN commended Samoa's achievement as a milestone not only for the county but for the region as a whole as the creation of a national human rights institute marks Samoa's accession to the rank of countries which regard the enjoyment of people's human rights and freedoms among their most essential priorities, launching a precedent that can be looked up to by all of Oceania.

-Samoa's first human rights overview, "For Samoa by Samoa", makes no mention or reference to sexual orientation and gender identity, including the fa'afafine population, even though there is an LGBT presence on the NHRI's Advisory Council.
-Recently, there have been a number of NGO submissions concentrated on decriminalisation, LGBT youth issues and partnership rights for LGBT people in Samoa, with current advocates focused on increasing institutional and public comprehension of what non-discrimination based on sexual orientation and gender expression would look like.
+Samoa's first human rights overview, "For Samoa by Samoa", makes no mention or reference to sexual orientation and gender identity, including the fa'afafine population, even though there is an LGBTQ presence on the NHRI's Advisory Council.
+Recently, there have been a number of NGO submissions concentrated on decriminalisation, LGBTQ youth issues and partnership rights for LGBTQ people in Samoa, with current advocates focused on increasing institutional and public comprehension of what non-discrimination based on sexual orientation and gender expression would look like.